rticommunity/rticonnextdds-examples/examples/connext_dds/keyed_data/c++11/README.md

 1. The `<domain_id>`.
 Both applications must use the same domain ID in order to communicate.
 The default is 0.

-2. How long the examples should run, measured in samples for the publisher and sleep periods for the subscriber.
+2. How long the examples should run, measured in samples.
 A value of '0' instructs the application to run forever; this is the default.

 ## Publisher Output